Solar-Gators/docs/Electrical/Telemetry/receiver.md

 # Telemetry Collector

-The code for this team is located in the [telemetry-collector](https://github.com/Solar-Gators/telemetry-collector) repository.
+The code for this component is located in the [telemetry-collector](https://github.com/Solar-Gators/Sunrider-Firmware/tree/main/telemetry-collector).

 All communications from the vehicle come over the RFD900x module which reports UART back to us.
-This repository is the software responsible for decoding the message after it is sent over UART and sending it to the correct endpoint on our [GUI Server](gui.md).
+This repository is the software responsible for decoding the message after it is sent over UART and sending it to the correct endpoint on [PIT GUI](gui.md).

 ## Model